 A fundamental question that employers may ask is: “Does investing in OSH strategies improve the company’s bottom line?”
 Although the benefits may be difficult to quantify, the answer is still a resounding “Yes”.

 In addition to the savings realized from reduced costs associated with OSH failures, there are also positive impacts on employee productivity and corporate image, which do not appear in a company’s ledger book.
-Having a great OSH plan in place can also mean the difference between winning and losing business contract bids, as well as government contracts.
+Meeting health and safety compliance and having a great OSH plan in place can also mean the difference between winning and losing business contract bids, as well as government contracts.

 Furthermore, the American Society of Safety Engineers (ASSE) has found that there is a direct positive correlation between investment in OSH and its subsequent ROI.
 This means there’s absolutely no excuse for not addressing OSH best practices with significant investments.

-Maintaining proper OSH standards is simply the right thing to do, legally and morally.
+Maintaining proper health and safety compliance standards is simply the right thing to do, legally and morally.
 Compliance risk management is important because if workers aren’t complying with OSH guidelines, incidents will continue to happen regularly despite having a proper plan in place, making it redundant.
 Take care of your employees, and in return, they will take care of your business.